EIN-1/Brain-Tic-Tac-Toe/README.md

     - result for styles.css
       ![CSS results](documentation/validation/cssValidator.png)
       ![CSS warning](documentation/validation/css-warning.png)
-      The warnings are due to 1) import of the Google fonts.
+      There is only 1 warning and it is due to import of the Google fonts.

 - [JavaScript Validator](https://jshint.com/)